How to Fight COVID-19 "Caution Fatigue"

 As important as they are, goals like flattening the curve and improving public health can be hard to stay fired up about since they’re somewhat abstract, Gollan acknowledges.
 So it can be useful to think about how your behavior directly affects your chances of getting sick, and thus your chances of spreading the virus to people around you.

 People tend to overvalue what’s already happened, assuming if they haven’t gotten sick yet they won’t in the future.
-“But if your behavior changes and you have a gradual decline in your safety behaviors, then the risk my increase over time,” Gollan says.
+“But if your behavior changes and you have a gradual decline in your safety behaviors, then the risk may increase over time,” Gollan says.
 Remembering that reality can prevent you from falling into “thinking traps” like convincing yourself another trip to the grocery store is absolutely necessary, when it’s really just out of boredom, Gollan says.

 Rebuild your routine